numericalalgorithmsgroup/NAGPythonExamples/README.md

  The final step is to make sure the licence is valid and the library is working as expected.

 ### Step 3.
-Testing the NAG Library
+Testing the *n*AG Library
-The last step is to make sure the licence was correctly stored and that the NAG Library is working correctly.
+The last step is to make sure the licence was correctly stored and that the *n*AG Library is working correctly.
 From the same virtual terminal re-run the Kusari licence module
 ```{bash}
 (nag3) guest@nag-37:~$ python -m naginterfaces.kusari
 ```